By Dr. Biology

 Our DNA is one of the ultimate instruction guides.
-More complex than any how-to book you have ever used.
-The full set of instructions is so long that it would take more than 3000 books to print them out.
-Each book would have 1000 pages and each page 1000 letters.
+It is more complex than any how-to book you have ever used.
+The full set of instructions is so long that it would take more than 3,000 books to print it out.
+Each book would have 1,000 pages and each page 1,000 letters.
 To read these instructions would take more than nine years.
 Even if you had the time to read all of them, there is a catch.
 The entire instruction guide is written in code.
 A simple set of letters “A T G C” are all that you would find on the pages.

 If we give these books a title it would be something like, “How to Build and Maintain a Human Being.”
 It would let you know how each of us are put together and how we work.
 It also gives detailed instruction about how to make each of our parts.
 All of this information is stored in our DNA.

 DNA is an amazing packaging system.
-It is able to take all this information and coil itself up in a way that it fits nicely inside each of our cells.
-Each of us has 60 – 90 trillion cells so our DNA is very, very tiny when coiled up.
+It is able to take all this information and coil itself up in a way that it fits nicely inside the nucleus our cells.
+Cells are so small that each of us has trillions of cells.
+That means our DNA has to be very, very tiny when coiled up.
 If you could take it out of a cell and stretch it into a line, our DNA would be more than six feet long.
 That’s almost two meters.
 Just think of how long this line would stretch if you took the DNA from all of our cells and stretched them out end-to-end.

 DNA is in living things

 To learn more about DNA, we have gathered together some places for you to visit on the Web.
-Also we have some things for you to try out on the Ask A Biologist site.
+We also have some things for you to try out on the Ask A Biologist site.
 Some will be fun for your eyes; others are perfect for your ears.